1. Tell us about your progression into your leadership role

 10. Do you have any advice for female professionals who are in, or are looking to progress to a leadership role?

 Education and knowledge are key to women’s empowerment.
-If a young woman is well educated, she will acquire employable skills which will lead her to making measurable contributions to the country.
+If a young woman is well educated, she will acquire employable skills which will lead her to make measurable contributions to the country.
 Entrepreneurship will give her the courage to take on new challenges and set the bar very high for herself.

 Lastly, be strong and be fair.
 Know your worth and be confident in your ability and decisions.
 Focus on the bigger picture, and on accomplishing the best possible outcome of your work.